Join CityClub

 Looking forwards, CEG are not planning on slowing down and, instead, are focusing on developing on more sites in the area.
 In fact, they have achieved further outline planning for up to 1.1m sq ft of office space, retail, leisure, hotel, health, education and community uses, and up to 750 new homes.
 This will be delivered in five phases over 12 years and become a new gateway to the city.

-Since acquiring the sites around five years ago CEG have been concentrating on getting full planning permission and preparing for the commencement of building works.
+Since acquiring the sites around 7 years ago CEG have been concentrating on getting full planning permission and preparing for the commencement of building works.
 The first project to get underway in early 2021 was Globe Point.
-The 37,800 sq ft seven-storey building, which will provide workspace for over 400 people, has a flat iron design, which will provide views across the city from the roof terrace gardens.
+The 37,800 sq ft seven-storey building, has been completed, and provides a workspace for over 400 people, and has a flat iron design, which will provide views across the city from the roof terrace gardens.

 It appears that the famous grade I-listed temple works building might be in for a slightly slower process.
 Weather-proofing works are underway as a temporary measure while more ambitious plans for its long-term security are being finalised.